What is INSPIRE?

 If the INSPIRE Support score is higher than 72%, the message might be “When we tested INSPIRE with people using mental health services, the average support score was 72%.
 As your support score is higher than this, you might want to discuss this with your worker, to make sure they know their support is of value to you.
 You could show them your INSPIRE ratings as part of this discussion, to highlight the areas that you rated as important and particularly well supported”.

-If the INSPIRE Relationship score is lower than 78%, the message might be “When we tested INSPIRE with people using mental health services, the average relationship score was 78%.
+If the Full INSPIRE Relationship score is lower than 78%, the message might be “When we tested INSPIRE with people using mental health services, the average relationship score was 78%.
 As your relationship score is lower than this, you might want to discuss with your worker how they can work better with you, or whether there is an option of having another worker.
 You could show them your INSPIRE ratings as part of this discussion”.

-If the INSPIRE Relationship score is higher than 78%, the message might be “When we tested INSPIRE with people using mental health services, the average relationship score was 78%.
+If the Full INSPIRE Relationship score is higher than 78%, the message might be “When we tested INSPIRE with people using mental health services, the average relationship score was 78%.
 As your relationship score is higher than this, you might want to discuss this with your worker, to make sure they know that you value your relationship with them.
 You could show them your INSPIRE ratings as part of this discussion.”

 Using INSPIRE to improve recovery support